ABDUT UNFILTERED

 For the sake of this section, let’s assume you will be relying on loans to fund your pilot training.
 If you happen to have ₹1 crore available in savings, this section may not apply to you, and you can skip ahead.

-Now, consider a scenario where you plan to fund the cadet pilot program with a loan of ₹1 crore.
+Now, consider you plan to fund the cadet pilot program with a loan of ₹1 crore.
 Educational loans in India typically offer a maximum of ₹7.5 lakhs without collateral, and any amount above that will require a collateral.
-The average Rate of Interest (ROI) on such loans is around 11%.
+The average Rate of Interest on such loans is around 11%.
 In the case of a personal loan, this rate can be as high as 14%.
 For this example, we’ll assume a rate of 11% and calculate the repayment based on the maximum tenure of 15 years for an education loan.
 You can google an EMI calculator and play with the numbers.

 Using an EMI calculator, the monthly repayment for a ₹1 crore loan at 11% interest over 15 years is ₹1,13,660.
 Over the course of the loan, you would not only repay the principal ₹1 crore, but also ₹1,04,58,745 in interest, bringing the total repayment to ₹2,04,58,745.
 The key question is: Is this investment worth it?